-When trying to run a business to the best of your ability, you need someone more than a bookkeeper.
+When trying to run a small business to the best of your ability, you need someone more than a bookkeeper.
 You need a professional who can create, oversee, and properly interpret your financial statements and reports.

 Accounting and bookkeeping are two different but related functions.
 Bookkeeping is the process of maintaining a proper set of books and a base for accounting.

-Complete and Professional Accounting Services
+Local and Professional Accounting Services

 John Reddall, CPA, located in Las Vegas, Nevada, provides the following services: